July 17-21 (Online registration closes July 7. Call 303-492-7188 to register after this date.)

 - A sack lunch that does not require refrigeration

-- Full set of extra clothes in a Ziploc bag
+- A full set of extra clothes in a Ziploc bag

 Cancellation and Transfer Policy: Science Discovery has designed its cancellation policy to minimize the number of camp and class spots that are unused due to last-minute cancellations.
 Cancellations made more than 30 days prior to the start of the camp/class will incur a $35 administrative fee.
 No refunds will be given for cancellations made within 30 days of the start of the camp/class.
 In the event that a camp/class is cancelled by Science Discovery, registrants will receive a full refund.
 Transfer requests made up to 30 days prior to the start of a camp/class will incur a $15 administrative fee.
 Transfer requests made within 30 days of the the start of a camp/class will incur a $35 administrative fee.